ligan92/starter-academic-1/content/authors/admin/_index.md

   url: "http://www.ia.cas.cn/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Ph.D. candidate of the Institute of Automation of the Chinese Academy of Sciences.My research interests include efficient neural network computing and optimization.
+bio: I am a Ph.D. candidate of the Institute of Automation of the Chinese Academy of Sciences.My research interests include Efficient Training and Inference Methods for Networks.

 interests:
 - Knowledge distillation
-- Model design and search
+- Neural architecture search
-- Model compression
+- Network quantization

 education:
   courses: